- RURAL DEVELOPMENT

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Ethiopia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1964.
-With about 90 international and about 630 national staff, one of GIZ’s largest in-country teams worldwide can be found in this country.
-In addition, 18 development workers are working in various programmes, and 10 CIM experts are deployed in institutions and programmes in Ethiopia.
+Currently 639 national and 110 international employees, 9 integrated specialists and 18 development workers are working in the country (as of 31.12.2017).

 Three times the size of Germany, the Federal Democratic Republic of Ethiopia is a landlocked country in the Horn of Africa with a population of around 102 million people.
 Despite average economic growth of more than 10 per cent since 2005, an estimated 30 per cent of Ethiopians still live below the poverty line (World Bank).
 In UNDP’s Human Development Index (HDI 2016), Ethiopia ranks 174th in the list of 188 countries (category: low human development).
 For decades, the rural population in the Ethiopian highlands has been affected by increasing food insecurity stemming from high population growth, deforestation and unsuitable agricultural production methods.